 - Provide a students space for structured reflection and narrative development, which they can use to more critically focus their studies and professional goals.

-Current partners include Brookings Doha Center, United States Embassy in Doha, Qatar, Blue Rubicon, Teach for Qatar, and Qatar Foundation (QF) Headquarters and Qatar Foundation's Qatar Green Building Council (QGBC), and Qatar Reads at Qatar Foundation's Community Development.
+Current partners include Brookings Doha Center, United States Embassy in Doha, Qatar, Teach for Qatar, Qatar Foundation (QF) Headquarters, Qatar Foundation's Qatar Green Building Council (QGBC), and Qatar Reads at Qatar Foundation's Community Development.

 Georgetown University School of Foreign Service in Qatar's annual Model United Nations (MUN) conference is a forum for engaged high school students to debate current global issues and gain insight into the world of international politics and policy-making.
 The MUN conference is governed by the MUN Student Board.
 Each year we welcome over 350 students from schools in Qatar and around the world to Doha for four days of MUN committee sessions and cultural experiences.
 Interested schools may apply to bring a team of 6 student delegates to the conference.

 Service Learning merges academic learning with the needs of the broader community, with the aim of instilling participant with a sense of the rights and responsibilities of national and global citizenship.
 In the spirit of Georgetown’s Jesuit values, especially Contemplation in Action, service learning emphasizes critical reflection through personal, experience-based and analytical writing and discussion.
 Moreover, it helps students develop an understanding of the world as an interdependent system and increases global awareness and concern.